Third-Party Citations & Recognition

 RealClearDefense · June 4, 2026 · Authored by Burak Oktenli

 RealClearDefense, a national-security commentary outlet, selected and published the applicant's op-ed "The Quantum Clock Is Already Ticking on America's Autonomous Arsenal," which argues that post-quantum cryptography is a command-authority problem for autonomous weapons, not only a secrecy problem.
 This is authored commentary placed in a recognized outlet, distinct from the third-party citations above.
 It was subsequently featured and summarized in the Defense Tech and Acquisition newsletter (MacGregor and Modigliani), June 2026, and picked up by the Indian Strategic Studies digest (Maj Gen P K Mallick, VSM Retd) the same month.
 Read on RealClearDefense.
 RealClearDefense author page.
 Read on RealClearWire.
 RealClearWire author page.
+The Ohio Press Network.
+Eastern Progress.

 Academic Citation May 2026